R/S Rock Smash Manip

 To figure out which Advance we hit, we're going to have to figure out its IVs and use that to search.

-Then, for the Filters section, clear everything out to their default values.
-All IVs should be 0 to 31, and all of the drop downs should say Any, except Nature and Gender.
-Set those to what the Pokemon you received had.
-In my case it's a Timid, Male Nosepass.
+All IVs should be 0 to 31, and the shininess of the drop down should say Any.
+Set Nature to what the Pokemon you received had.
+In my case it's a Timid, Nosepass.

-At this point, hit Generate.
+At this point, hit Submit.
 You should only get one result.
 If you get more than that, you can narrow down the results further by doing more levels in the IV Calculator.

 If you do not have ANY rare candies and have more than one result, it's generally fine to assume you hit the closest Advance to your target.